-- the name and contact details of the Consumer
+- The name and contact details of the Consumer or Occupier

-- if the Consumer is being represented by another person, the representative’s name and contact details
+- If the Consumer or Occupier is being represented by another person, the representative’s name and contact details

 - An identifier for the service that the complaint is about (such as an account number, phone number, service address)